TheProdigyLeague/Code.exe/Methodology and Resources/Linux - Privilege Escalation.md

 ## SUID

-SUID/Setuid stands for "set user ID upon execution", it is enabled by default in every Linux distributions.
-If a file with this bit is ran, the uid will be changed by the owner one.
-If the file owner is `root`, the uid will be changed to `root` even if it was executed from user `bob`.
+*SUID/Setuid stands for "set user ID upon execution", it is enabled by default in every Linux distro.
+If a file with this bit is ran, the suid will be changed by the owner one.
+If the file owner is `root`, the suid will be changed to `root` even if it was executed from: user `bob`.
 SUID bit is represented by an `s`.

 ```powershell
 ╭─swissky@lab ~